peter-tanner/Power-and-Machines-notes/README.md

 - Double check all are in the correct phase!
 Multiplications and divisions by $\sqrt{3}$ or $3$ where necessary must be checked!
 Try annotating everything that does not have an associated phase.
 - Check conjugate in current. $\bar{S}=\bar{V}\bar{I}^*$
+- Check transformer parameters are referred to the proper side

 #### Y-$\Delta$ transformation (Balanced case)